Obituaries for the week of February 15, 2017

 Mrs. Morris is survived by three daughters, Angie Dybowski (Timothy) and Sarah Ogle (Bryan), all of Flomaton, Ala., Tammy Gresham (Randy) of Brewton, Ala.; three brothers, Eugene Cartwright (Cheryl) of Wilmington, Calif., Rufus Cartwright (Deborah) of Saraland, Ala. and Jerry Cartwright of Milton, Fla.; two sisters, Wyvonne Pantermuehl of New Braunfels, Texas and Eloise Rushing (Don) of Pensacola, Fla.; nine grandchildren, Tiffany, Robert, Heather, Stacy, Evan, Jonny, Victoria, Ryan and Brooke; ten great-grandchildren and a sister and brother-in-law by love, Wanda & Russell Peacock and a special nephew Donnie (Deanna) Macks.

-Funeral services will be held Monday, February 13, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Bro.
+Funeral services were held Monday, February 13, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Bro.
 Bobby Carnley officiating.
-Burial will follow at Green Acres Cemetery.
+Burial followed at Green Acres Cemetery.

-Pallbearers will be Evan Amacher, Jonny Morris, Donnie Macks, Rusty Peacock, Cody Haveard and Robert Macks.
+Pallbearers were Evan Amacher, Jonny Morris, Donnie Macks, Rusty Peacock, Cody Haveard and Robert Macks.

-Honorary pallbearers will be Edward Macks, Lane Macks, Austin Macks and Bubba Harris.
+Honorary pallbearers were Edward Macks, Lane Macks, Austin Macks and Bubba Harris.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.